 WHO I’M NOT

 I am NOT a medical professional or a chef.
 I was just an average cook most of my life but have embraced and accepted my GF lifestyle, and learning to be a better cook has had a significant impact on my journey.
 Gluten-Free-Way.com provides information and recipes based on my own personal experiences and may not be suitable for everyone.
 The recipes posted on this site are meant to be gluten free.
 Should you have other food sensitivities or allergies, consult a medical professional for assistance and advice on diagnosing and treating your individual needs.
-The information and recipes contained herein are not intended to diagnose or treat any illness or medical condition.

 In an effort to minimize exposure of data to external sources, ads and most product links offered previously on this site have been or are in the process of being deleted.
 Note: For the few active product links that still remain, if you decide to purchase from the source you linked to, Gluten-Free-Way.com may receive a very tiny fee (at no additional cost to you) – that helps offset the expense of running the website, and your support is much appreciated!